CodeCrew-CodeSchool/module03_week10_day01/README.md

 ### **Part 4: Connect the WorldView Client to the WorldView API**
 1.  <details>
-        <summary>Configure the WorldView Client fetch it's image data from the WorldView API instead of a local json file  </summary>
+        <summary>Configure the WorldView Client to fetch it's image data from the WorldView API instead of a local json file  </summary>
         <br>
           Everytime the page loads, you should get a different set of images.